-In this article, we uncover jobs for 11-year-olds, 12-year-olds, and 13-year-olds.
-Due to federal and state labor laws, there are very few businesses able to hire employees that young; however, there are still plenty of ways for entrepreneurial kids to make money (even good money).
+In this article, we uncover jobs for 11 year olds, jobs for 12 year olds, and jobs for 13 year olds.
+Though due to federal and state labor laws, there are very few businesses that are able to hire 11-, 12,- or 13-year-old employees.
+However, there are still plenty of ways for entrepreneurial kids to make money (even good money).
 If you’re in the 11-13 range now but are interested in the jobs you can hold in a few years, you can also check out our article about jobs for 14- and 15-year-olds, or about jobs for 16-year-olds.
-Now let’s get into the jobs for 11, 12, and 13-year-olds and of course, how to make good money doing them.
+Now let’s get into the jobs for 11, 12, and 13 year olds and of course, how to make good money doing them.

 Understanding Labor Laws